Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

-- Establish who the ‘fee payer’ is – see “What are the new IR35 requirements if I use an agency to hire contractors?” below – because this directly impacts who has to run the payroll for the off-payroll contractor(s).
+- Establish if you are the ‘fee payer’– see “What are the new IR35 requirements if I use an agency to hire contractors?” below – because this directly impacts who has to run the payroll for the off-payroll contractor(s).

-Small businesses need do nothing because they aren’t affected by the new IR35 requirements.
+Small businesses don’t need to do anything here because they aren’t affected by the new IR35 requirements.

 How do I know if a contractor is a deemed employee under the new IR35 requirements?

 HMRC provides an online tool called Check Employment Status for Tax (CEST).
 This can be used to determine a worker’s tax status by answering several questions.